-Can I Inherit A Larger Share Of My Parents Estate?
+Can I Inherit A Larger Share Of My Parents Estate in NSW?

-As a carer of my parents am I able to inherit a larger share of their Estate?
-I have given up my job to do this, whereas my siblings are still living in their own homes and have full time jobs.
+Can I inherit a larger share of my parents Estate, I have given up my job to do this, whereas my siblings are still living in their own homes and have full time jobs.

 Caring for elderly parents can be a full time and demanding position and one that is becoming more common as Australia’s population ages.